EhudKirsh/Termux-Plugins-and-Automation/README.md

 		df -k . | awk 'NR==2 {printf "%.2f GB\n", $4/1048576}'
 		```

-		Use it before anything that requires the Termux:API plugin, as this is faster to read.structure
+		Use it before anything that requires the Termux:API plugin, as this is faster to read.